AdamBoley/The-Space-Marine-Legions/README.md

 When adding the images, it was noted that not all of the images are of the same dimensions.
 This is probably due to the images being acquired from different sources.
 Broadly speaking, the images of legionaries come in two different sizes - roughly 120px wide by 200px high, and 135px wide by 200px high, with a pixel or two difference.
 When viewed in the image galleries, this was jarring.
 This was eventually solved by cutting down the number of images and only using those of a consistent height and width, and possessing a white background.

 The commits made from the 12th of February to the 19th of February may be confusing, as I was constantly adding and removing images.
 Those that were removed were considered unsuitable.
 Hence, the flow of the project's development may appear disrupted around this point, though I was working around variable image qualities and a lot of a consideration about what images were suitable was needed.

+## **Code explanations**

+The ID names and class names applied to the elements in the code of this project should be self-explanatory.
+However, the images in the main image galleries of each Legion article are each contained within a div element with a class of "image-container-white".
+The reason for this is that I originally used images that I categorised into two groups - ones with white backgrounds and ones with beige/white backgrounds.
+The white background images were placed in div elements with a class name of "image-container-white" whilst the other group of images were placed in div elements with a class name of "image-container", as these were the images initially found and used.
+The two different class names were used because I was playing around with modifying the heights and widths of the images.
+I eventually settled on just using the images with white backgrounds with no height/width modifications, and by that time, I had already written the code to display the images, and considered that changing the class names would be laborious.
+The same logic applies to the "white-backgrounds" folder in assets/images - changing the file paths of each image was considered laborious.

 ## **Future work**